 Many college sports are regulated by the National Collegiate Athletic Association (NCAA), an organization that has established rules on eligibility, recruiting and financial aid.
-If students are applying to college and plan to participate in Division I or Division II sports, they must be certified by the NCAA Initial-Eligibility Clearinghouse.
-The Clearinghouse will analyze academic information and determine if students meet the NCAA's initial-eligibility requirements.
+If students are applying to college and plan to participate in Division I or Division II sports, they must be certified by the NCAA Eligibility Center.
+The Eligibility Center will analyze academic information and determine if students meet the NCAA's initial-eligibility requirements.

-Specific academic and college entrance exam requirements for Division I, Division II, and Division III sports can be found on the NCAA website at www.eligibilitycenter.org.
-When taking the SAT/ACT, students should list the NCAA Clearinghouse site (9999) on the score reporting section of the registration form.
-Fee waivers are available; see your counselor for details.
+Specific academic and college entrance requirements for Division I, Division II, and Division III sports can be found on the NCAA website at www.eligibilitycenter.org.
+In January 2023, NCAA Divisions I and II adopted legislation to remove standardized test scores from initial-eligibility requirements.
+Check with the NCAA school you plan to attend regarding whether standardized test scores are necessary for admission or scholarship requirements.

-Students wanting to participate in Division I or Division II sports should start the certification process at the website as early as spring of sophomore year.
-Students wanting to participate in Division III sports or who are undecided should create a profile page on the website.
+Students wanting to participate in Division I or Division II sports should start the certification process at the website as early as their 9th grade year.